ngxs/store/docs/advanced/selector-utils.md

 Here we see how the `createModelSelector` is used to create a selector that maps the state to a map of pandas and zoos.
 The `createModelSelector` takes a map of selectors and returns a selector that maps the state to a map of the values returned by the selectors.
 The `createModelSelector` is very useful when we need to create a selector that groups other selectors.

+> **TYPE SAFETY:** Note that it is always best to use typed selectors in the selector map provided to the `createModelSelector` function.
+The output model is inferred from the selector map.
+A state class (eg. `AnimalSate`) does not include model information and this causes issues with the type inference.
+It is also questionable why an entire state would be included in a model, because this breaks encapsulation and would also cause change detection to trigger more often.

 ## Create Pick Selector

 Sometimes we need to create a selector that picks a subset of properties from the state.
 For example, we might want to create a selector that picks only the `zebras` and `pandas` properties from the state.
 We can use the `createPickSelector` to create such a selector.
 See the snippet below: